-Don’t you just love those new water balloon contraptions that fill 100 balloons at once!
+Don’t you just love those water balloon contraptions that fill 100 balloons at once!
 I remember the time when you had to fill them one by one!
-Oh the agony!
+Oh, the agony!

 Keep in mind you could also soap up the balloons or the kids hands for more hilarious fun.
 Just be careful of all the slipping around.